 Entering students are required to complete ORI 107.
 Transfer students are exempt from this requirement.

-\ Drafting Electives totaling 6 semester hours are required.
-Students should consult with advisor concerning other possible electives from other program areas.
+\Drafting electives totaling 6 semester hours are required.
+Students should consult with the advisor concerning other possible electives from other program areas.

-\ Computer competency skills are embedded within one or more courses required in this curriculum.
+\Computer competency skills are embedded within one or more courses required in the curriculum.